Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 ```
 Because all other kernels reside in AI Engine subgraphs, their instantiation is in their AI Engine subgraph constructors.

-*Step 2.2* Adds the connectivity information which is equivalent to the nets in a data flow graph.
+*Step 2.2* Add the connectivity information which is equivalent to the nets in a data flow graph.
 This is done by using the templated `connect<>` object.
 The connection can be `window<>` or `stream`.
 If a window connection is used, then window parameters must be specified.
-See [Window and Streaming Data API Section in the AI Engine Documentation](#ai-engine-documentation) for more information about window and stream connections.
+See [Window and Streaming Data API Section in the AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/window_streaming_api.html#efv1509388613160) for more information about window and stream connections.
 The TX Chain tutorial showcases three different types of connections.
-Example connections are shown below.
+Example connections are shown as follows.

 ##### Window Connection with Margin Example
 ```C++
 connect<window<CF63_INPUT_SAMPLES*4, CF63_INPUT_MARGIN*4> > (in[i], channel[i].in);
 ```
-In the `interp_chain` graph definition (`tx_subsystem.h`), you will see that `in[]` ports connect to the kernel `cf63.in[]` with the same connection type.
+In the `interp_chain` graph definition (`tx_subsystem.h`), you can see that `in[]` ports connect to the kernel `cf63.in[]` with the same connection type.

-NOTE: You can also use the syntax `connect<>` and the AI Engine compiler will interpret the connection to be the same as `in[]` to `cf63.in[]` connection in the `interp_chain` definition.
+NOTE: You can also use the syntax `connect<>` and the AI Engine compiler interprets the connection to be the same as `in[]` to `cf63.in[]` connection in the `interp_chain` definition.

 This connection has two arguments: